 1.11.
-The Safety Guide covers those facilities and activities for which, accordingly to their characteristics and to national or international applicable regulations, a radiological environmental impact assessment is mandatory (for guidance on how to determine the need and complexity of a radiological environmental impact assessment see Section 4).
+The Safety Guide covers those facilities and activities for which, according to their characteristic and to national or international applicable regulations, a radiological environmental impact assessment is mandatory.
+Guidance on how to determine the need and complexity of a radiological environmental impact assessment is given in Section 4.

 1.12.
-This Safety Guide is applicable to evaluate prospectively radiation exposures and risk of radiation exposures due to radioactive releases to the environment -and, when relevant, direct external radiation-, from facilities and activities which are located at or projected for a specific or generic site, and from which public and the environment may be $exposed^4$.
+This Safety Guide is applicable to evaluate prospectively radiation exposures and risk of radiation exposures due to radioactive releases to the environment - and, when relevant, direct external radiation -, from facilities and activities which are projected for a specific or generic site or are located at a site, and from which public and the environment may be exposed to radiation5.

 1.13.
-The radiation exposures considered include those which are expected to occur as a result of normal operation (i.e. due to the authorized discharges) and also those which can be conceived, by mean of a safety analysis5, as a result of an event or a sequence of events that might be an accident6 (i.e. potential exposures).
+The radiation exposures considered include those which are expected to occur as a result of normal operation (i.e. due to the authorized discharges and direct external irradiation) and also those which can be conceived, by means of a safety analysis6 of events and accidents7 as defined in GSR Part 3 [1](i.e. potential exposures).

 1.14.
-It is beyond the scope of this Safety Guide to provide recommendations and guidance on equivalent prospective assessments of exposures resulting from the disposal of radioactive waste, the transport of radioactive material and the use of mobile radioactive sources.
-These types of facilities and activities have very specific aspects related to, for example, the risk of long-term delayed releases to geosphere (for geological disposal) or the non-controllable releases to the biosphere (for near-surface disposal) and the undetermined characteristics of the locations (for mobile sources), which are not considered in the present guidance.
+It is beyond the scope of this Safety Guide to provide guidance on equivalent prospective assessments of exposures resulting from the disposal of radioactive waste (after the operational period), the transport of radioactive material and the use of mobile radioactive sources.
+These types of facilities and activities have very specific aspects which are not considered in the present guidance.
 Specific guidance on assessment for disposal and transport is given in [16] and [17].

 1.15.
 The radiological environmental impact assessment, as described within this Safety Guide is intended to be prospective in nature.
 For example, it can be used prior to siting, when granting an authorization during construction and prior to operation, or prior to a decommissioning process.
-The prospective assessment as described in this Safety Guide can serve multiple purposes including, establishing the initial authorization basis with respect to public and environmental protection, and as an important input into the process of authorizing
+The prospective assessment as described in this Safety Guide can serve multiple purposes including, establishing the initial authorization basis with respect to public and environmental protection, and as an important input into the process of authorizing controlled discharges.
+The process to authorizing discharge limits optimizing the protection of the workers and the public is covered in a separate Safety Guide [8].